manpagez: man pages & more

 there's no better guess.

-ing one-byte alignment (US-ASCII, ISO-8859-*, UTF-8),
+files having one-byte alignment (US-ASCII, ISO-8859-*,

-setting pb=0 can improve compression slightly.
-For
+UTF-8), setting pb=0 can improve compression slightly.

-an odd number like 3 bytes, pb=0 might be the best
+is an odd number like 3 bytes, pb=0 might be the best

 choice.